vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 </style>

 <!--
-So, our typical controller gets broken up into a bunch of separate endpoints.
+So, our typical controller gets broken up into a bunch of separate endpoints. [click]

-[click]

-Request comes in, gets mapped to an endpoint, we execute the code in our handler, and spit out the result.
+Request comes in, gets mapped to an endpoint, we execute the code in our handler [click], and spit out the result.

-[click]
  -->